Free project planning calculators

 Calculate what to buy before you build

 Material Tally helps homeowners, DIYers, and contractors estimate common project materials before going to the store or calling a supplier.
-Use the calculators to turn measurements into practical buying quantities for concrete, paint, flooring, mulch, gravel, and fence posts, then read guides like How to Estimate Concrete for a Slab and Material Estimate Checklist Before You Buy to understand the assumptions behind the numbers.
+Use the calculators to turn measurements into practical buying quantities for concrete, paint, flooring, drywall, pavers, tile, mulch, gravel, topsoil, and fence posts, then read guides like How to Estimate Concrete for a Slab and Material Estimate Checklist Before You Buy to understand the assumptions behind the numbers.

 What Material Tally helps you plan

 Material estimates are rarely just one formula.
 A useful estimate needs dimensions, units, product coverage, waste factor, packaging size, and sometimes cost.
 Material Tally brings those assumptions into simple calculators so you can see both the exact math and the rounded buying quantity.
+The site now covers 10 material types from concrete, paint, and flooring to drywall, pavers, tile, mulch, gravel, topsoil, and fence posts.
 The goal is not to replace a contractor or supplier.
 It is to help you show up with clearer measurements, better questions, and fewer surprises.

 Measure clearly